jianli1028/Lap1CodeChallenge/README.md

   - Specific ID routing
   - Error handling - inclduing negative number as IDs
 - Created a frontend homepage that looks simialr to google
-- Able to fetch the API and display content (although not in the best way or pon the right page)
+- Able to fetch the API and display content (although not in the best way or on the right page)

 ## Chalenges